 The diversity and basic similarities of languages are explored, including their phonetic, phonological, morphological, syntactic, semantic, and social properties.
 This is a Writing in the Discipline (WID) course.

-Prerequisite: COMM 251 or COMM 251W.

 Offered: Spring.

 COMM 256 - Human Communication and New Technology (4)

 Explores how human communication occurs through new technologies, including the Internet, social media, mobile communication, and virtual spaces.
 Students will study both theory and praxis in professional and personal contexts.